 If your sales team is operating without a sales process, you need to do something about it—right now.

+A sales process is a set of repeatable steps that your sales team takes to convert prospects into customers.
 Building a sales process is absolutely necessary to your company’s success, and is perhaps the most important thing you can do as a sales manager to impact your team’s ability to sell.

 Fortunately, creating a sales process from scratch isn’t as complicated as it seems.
 To help give your sales reps a clear and effective path to follow, we’ve created this start-to-finish guide on how to build a sales process from the ground up.

 Want to learn more about what a sales process is and why it’s important?
 Read this first.
+If you already have a sales process built, you can skip ahead to the next guide in our series, How to Implement a Sales Process.

 Skip to PART 2: Choosing the right stages and steps